Graph Homomorphisms and Universal Algebra: Bounded Width

 Note that for a given $\bB$, the condition given in Theorem~\ref{thm:bw-short} is obviously decidable.
 Many other equivalent characterisations of bounded width will be presented later~\ref{thm:bounded-width}.

 It turns out that if $\Csp(\bB)$ can be solved by $k$-consistency, for some $k$, then it can already be solved by a particularly natural algorithm, namely by the singleton arc-consistency (SAC) procedure (Section~\ref{sect:SAC}).
-SAC is weaker than $3$-consistency in the sense that if the SAC procedure detects that an instance is unsatisfiable, then so does the $3$-consistency procedure.\footnote{The converse of this statement in general does not hold, so SAC is \emph{strictly} weaker than $3$-consistency.} However, SAC has the advantage that, unlike $3$-consistency, it only requires linear work space and can be implemented to run in quadratic time.
+SAC is weaker than $3$-consistency in the sense that if the SAC procedure detects that an instance is unsatisfiable, then so does the $3$-consistency procedure.\footnote{The converse of this statement in general does not hold: e.g., there are instances $\bA$ of $\Csp(K_3)$ where the $3$-consistency procedure for $\Csp(K_3)$ detects that $\bA$ is unsatisfiable, but SAC does not.
+In this sense, SAC is \emph{strictly} weaker than $3$-consistency.} However, SAC has the advantage that, unlike $3$-consistency, it only requires linear work space and can be implemented to run in quadratic time.